 In these cases, a potent, detergent-based flush can help prepare the engine for new oil, loosening sticky valves or rings and helping remove harmful sludge.
 While not a required step when switching to AMSOIL synthetic motor oil, we do recommend flushing your engine if you want to give your vehicle a fresh start.

 For the record, I’ve used AMSOIL Engine and Transmission Flush on three different pre-owned vehicles in my time, and it’s worked great.
-One of them, a 1999 Honda CR-V, has 206,000 miles on it and still runs like a top without burning hardly any oil.
-Another, an Oldsmobile Intrigue, ran great until a computer problem forced me to trade it off…for the CR-V. The third I sold to my fellow blogger, Ed Newman, for $500 and a telescope.
-Last I heard, it still ran well, but rust was getting to it.
+One of them, a 1999 Honda CR-V, accumulated more than 220,000 miles before rust forced me to replace it.
+Another, an Oldsmobile Intrigue, ran great until a computer problem forced me to trade it off…for the CR-V. The third ran great, but I sold it off after it, too, rusted out.

 In sum, flush your engine if you want to give your vehicle a new lease on life.
 AMSOIL Engine and Transmission Flush, as the name indicates, also works great for cleaning automatic transmissions.
+Check out this post to determine if a transmission flush or pan drop is better for you.
 But if you have any reservations about disturbing sludge or deposits that may be holding your old, high-mileage engine together, consider skipping it.
 It’s up to you.

 How to do an engine flush

-If you are looking to do an engine flush this weekend, here’s a quick video that will walk you through the process, courtesy of MyJeepStory.
+If you are looking for the best way to flush your engine this weekend, here’s a quick video that will walk you through the process, courtesy of MyJeepStory.